Logo

 Conscientiousness

-This evaluates a person’s dependability and reliability to assess if she/he is organized and goal-oriented.
+This evaluates a person’s dependability and reliability to assess if they are organized and goal-oriented.
 Thus, these people excel as leaders and usually attain success in school days.
 Conversely, those who score lower on conscientiousness are impulsive and like to procrastinate.
 This factor helps organizations decide the right team and role for candidates.

 Neuroticism